ACCarnall/bagpipes/docs/getting_started.rst

 The best place to get started with the code is by looking at the `iPython notebook examples <https://github.com/ACCarnall/bagpipes/tree/master/examples>`_.
 It's a good idea to tackle them in order as the later examples build on the earlier ones.

-The rest of this documentation provides a complete reference guide.
+The rest of this documentation provides a reference guide.
 It's a good idea to look through the pages in order, as later ones build on earlier concepts.

 Bagpipes is structured around three core classes: